ravir4/DevOpsInsights/risk_cd.md

 * Unit tests
 * Code coverage
 * Functional verification tests
 * Static and Dynamic app scan results from IBM Application Security on Cloud.
+* SonarQube results

 This is an example script that runs tests and then uploads the results to {{site.data.keyword.DRA_short}}: